+He finally dropped me off at an American hotel.
 Another great example of stretching my comfort zone and overcoming fears on the road was a on a trip I took by myself to Montenegro and Croatia.
-Talk about fear… well, read about it here.
+Talk about fear.

 It helps you discover more about yourself and your traveling companions.

 Nothing I’ve done in my life has taught me more about my own self more than traveling has.
 There are many times I can recall where I didn’t know how I would react in a particular situation until it happened.
 I’ve been able to identify many of my own strengths and weaknesses through trials and excitements I’ve had while traveling.

 I also think traveling with someone is a fantastic way to really get to know them on a deeper level.
 My husband, Nick, and I have been traveling together now for 10 years and we’ve grown together immensely through our travels.

 We’ve adopted a travel style that’s all our own and that works really well for us, and we know each other’s buttons and breaking points.
 Prior to traveling with Nick, I traveled a lot with my friend Sarah and we always had such fun.
 I will always have incredibly fond memories of our trips together.
 We built a bond of friendship that will never fade.